 Even with your expertise in real estate topics, you can take advantage of the best tools to prepare for the exam.
 Here at Lexawise, we are committed to helping as many candidates as possible continue their real estate careers!

-If you already have the required 5 years of experience as an associate, then the whole process with the additional education, exam, and license request will take between a few weeks or months.
+If you already have the required 5 years of experience as an associate, then the whole process with the additional education, exam, and license request will take between a few weeks and a few months.

 Can I apply online?